alexhokl/notes/interview.md

 - Travis CI doesn't do whiteboarding as the interviewers has already done their due diligence.
 Thus, the interview session is more about finding out how the candidate resolving conflicts and could be fitted into the team.

+## Interviewee

+- collect and practice good interview questions for you to ask potential employers
+- get a feeling of how the company treat its people
+- ask how the company is going? do they have enough runway? hitting their quarterly or yearly targets? how is growth curve look like? what are the biggest obstacles?
+- does the interviewer free to speak about their previous failures?
+- how bad news is delivered to the team?
+- how decisions are made? it leads to the question of "how does the work end up on my plate?"
+- what is a balance between product work and reliability and maintenance work?
+- any big project finish deadlines? how often that is? how the working time was arranged? correponding time-off?
+- how support work is arranged?
+- how does does it take to write a line of code to have it deployed?
+- what does it mean by "success" in the role?